 Feel overwhelmed?
 Don’t!
 Healthier, better, non-toxic options exist!
 Consider going DIY as much as possible.
 For example, did you know that virgin coconut oil makes a great all-natural moisturizer?
 Or that raw honey, cinnamon, and nutmeg make an awesome skin clearing mask?
 Or that baking soda is a fabulous exfoliant?
 Or that corn starch can double as a dry shampoo?
 Or that avocado nourishes hair like no other?
 Well did ya!?

-There are luckily a number of resources to help you purchase safer products.
+If you’re not a DIYer, there are luckily a number of resources to help you purchase safer products.
 Use the Environmental Working Group’s Skin Deep database to learn about the ingredients in your beauty products and find safer options, and check out the Campaign for Safe Cosmetics.
 If you’re an iPhone user, check out the awesome new app Think Dirty.

 Sources and further reading: